nliautaud/storynator/README.md

 If you want to quickly add a bunch of empty frames, you may use the buttons next to the scene header.
 One append them at the end, and the other insert them at the begining (you don't have to scroll to the bottom for that).

+By default, each frame define a distinct shot.
+By using the associated option of the frame overlay, you can define that a frame is part of the same shot than the previous one, and so define a shot illustrated by several frames.
+These relations are then displayed and numbered in a different manner.

 To delete a scene, use the button next to its header.
 By selecting a frame you'll reveal a delete button and some other options :
 - ``||`` or ``--`` to switch the link to the previous shot (see [shots](#shots))